UMass Lowell - Mary Jo Leahey Symphonic Band Camp

 This honor's level program is open to 130 high school instrumentalists.
-Grades span from those who have completed grade 8 in June to those heading to college in the fall.
+Students who have completed grade 8 in June to those heading to college in the fall are eligible to participate.

-All perform in the Finale Concert at the conclusion of camp which is held on the last day --the Saturday of camp at Noon in Durgin Concert Hall, South Campus.
+All perform in the Finale Concert at the conclusion of camp in the Concert Hall at Durgin Hall.

 Our camp is open until filled each year.
 For additional details and for enrollment information please visit the Symphonic Band Camp website.